 NPV =TN / (TN+FN)

+Predictive values are affected by disease prevalence or disease setting.
+The same test characteristics of sensitivity and specificity may provide different predictive values when applied in the general population with low burden of disease when compared to a referral colposcopy clinic where disease is expected to be high.

+The PPV of a test increases with increasing prevalence

+The NPV decreases with increasing prevalence

+.

-Predictive values are extensively known to be affected by disease prevalence: PPV increases while NPV decreases with higher prevalence in the population, and both increase when we evaluate patients with more severe disease (16).
-Therefore, the PPV and NPV from one study should not be transferred to other settings with different prevalence of disease.
-Se and Sp have been traditionally regarded as constant benchmarks of test performance and they are frequently used to compare the diagnostic value of different tests.
-Nevertheless, Se and Sp, are also affected by disease prevalence (16).
+Sensitivity and Specificity have been traditionally regarded as constant benchmarks of test performance and they are frequently used to compare the diagnostic value of different tests.
+Nevertheless, Sensitivity and Specificity, are also affected by disease prevalence (16).